nasqueron/docker-etherpad/README.md

-# Etherpad Lite image for docker
+# Etherpad Lite image for Docker

+This is a fork of https://github.com/tvelocity/dockerfiles/etherpad-lite, which installs Etherpad from the current Git repository instead of the latest release.

+Bug fixes are frequent, but releases sparse.

+# Original description

 This is a docker image for [Etherpad Lite](http://etherpad.org/) collaborative text editor.
 The Dockerfile for this image has been inspired by the